-Life is a test and the test ends upon death.
+Life is a test, and the test ends upon death.
 Every little atom of good and evil one performs in his or her lifetime is recorded in their book of deeds which will be presented to them on the Day of Judgement and every soul will be held accountable for their actions.
 When one dies, he or she will remain in the grave waiting to be resurrected.
-While in the grave, the deceased souls that deserve to go to hell will experience some suffering in the grave whereas the deceased souls that are bound for paradise will experience peace while they wait for the day of resurrection.
+While in the grave, the deceased souls that deserve to go to Hell will experience some suffering in the grave whereas the deceased souls that are bound for Paradise will experience peace while they wait for the Day of resurrection.

-When the hour comes, God will raise every dead person including Jinn (supernatural creatures) in order to judge them according to their deeds.
-God is The Judge, The Arbitrator, who will Judge, recompense, reward and punish his creation.
+When the hour comes, God will raise every dead person including the Jinn (supernatural creatures) to judge them according to their deeds.
+God is The Judge, The Arbitrator who will Judge, recompense, reward and punish his creation.
 Whereas God is Most-Forgiving, he is also Just.
 If one’s good deeds outweigh his bad deeds, he will enter Paradise and be amongst the successful.
 As for the one that his bad deeds outweigh his good deeds, he will enter the Hellfire.
 One of the most fundamental aspects of Islam is the purpose of life is to save oneself from the punishment of the Hell Fire and to enter Paradise eternally.

 “Every soul will taste death, and you will only be given your [full] compensation on the Day of Resurrection.
 So he who is drawn away from the Fire and admitted to Paradise has attained [his desire].
 And what is the life of this world except for the enjoyment of delusion” (Quran 3:185)

 Believing and accepting the reality of the Last Day, Judgement Day, Paradise and the Hellfire is a component of the six pillars of Iman (Faith) in which every Muslim must believe and accept to become a Muslim.
 There are many references to the Hell Fire throughout the Holy Quran.